airbadge-dev/airbadge/README.md

 // route is for members on the "pro" or "enterprise" plans export const load = member.plans(['pro', 'enterprise'], callback)

+// route is for non-members only export const load = nonMember(callback)
 ```

 ## Billing Routes

 This package provides a `/billing` route, similar to how Auth.js provides a `/auth` route.

 The following routes are provided: